Tombstone, Arizona

-Tombstone is a city in Cochise County, Arizona, United States, founded in 1879 by prospector Ed Schieffelin in what was then Pima County, Arizona Territory.
-It became one of the last boomtowns in the American frontier.
-The town grew significantly into the mid-1880s as the local mines produced $40 to $85 million in silver bullion, the largest productive silver district in Arizona.
-Its population grew from 100 to around 14,000 in less than seven years.
-It is best known as the site of the Gunfight at the O.K.
-Corral and draws most of its revenue from tourism.
-The city had a permanent population of 1,308, according to the 2020 census.
+Tombstone is a city in Cochise County, Arizona, United States.
+It was founded in 1879 by Ed Schieffelin, a prospector in what was then Pima County, Arizona Territory.
+It was one of the many boomtowns founded in the southwestern United States in that era.
+The most productive silver mining district in Arizona, it produced some $40 to $85 million in silver bullion (equivalent to about $ to $ today).

+Best known as the site of the gunfight at the O.K.
+Corral, the city draws most of its revenue from tourism.
+According to the 2020 census, the city had a permanent population of 1,308.
+Tombstone has frequently been noted on lists of unusual place names.

 History

-The town was established on Goose Flats, a mesa above the Goodenough Mine.
-Within two years of its founding, although far distant from any other metropolitan area, Tombstone had a bowling alley, four churches, an ice house, a school, two banks, three newspapers, and an ice-cream parlor, alongside 110 saloons, 14 gambling halls, and numerous dance halls and brothels.
-All of these businesses were situated among and atop many silver mines.
-The gentlemen and ladies of Tombstone attended operas presented by visiting acting troupes at the Schieffelin Hall opera house, while the miners and cowboys saw shows at the Bird Cage Theatre and brothel.
+Tombstone was founded on land historically inhabited by the Hohokam people, who lived in southern Arizona for over 2,000 years.
+The town was established in 1879 on a mesa above the Goodenough Mine.
+By 1880, the town had many saloons, gambling halls, dance halls, and brothels.
+It also boasted four churches, three newspapers, two banks, an ice house, and an ice cream parlor.
+In those days, the more respectable denizens of Tombstone attended theatrical productions presented by visiting troupes at the Schieffelin Hall, while the miners and cowboys preferred shows at the Bird Cage Theatre.

-Under the surface were tensions that grew into deadly conflict.
-The mining capitalists and the townspeople were largely Republicans from the Northern states.
-Many of the ranchers (some of whom—like the Clantons—were also rustlers or other criminal varieties) were Confederate sympathizers and Democrats.
-The booming city was only 30 mi from the U.S.–Mexico border and was an open market for cattle stolen from ranches in Sonora, Mexico, by a loosely organized band of outlaws known as The Cowboys.
-The Earp brothers—Wyatt, Virgil and Morgan—as well as Doc Holliday, arrived in December 1879 and mid-1880.
-The Earps had ongoing conflicts with Cowboys Ike and Billy Clanton, Frank and Tom McLaury, and Billy Claiborne.
-The Cowboys repeatedly threatened the Earps over many months until the conflict escalated into a shootout on October 26, 1881.
-The historic gunfight is often portrayed as occurring at the O.K.
-Corral, though it actually occurred a short distance away in an empty lot on Fremont Street.
+Underlying political tensions rapidly escalated as the population increased.
+The townspeople and the owners of the mines were largely from the Northern states, while the ranchers were mostly Confederate sympathizers.
+Only 30 mi from the Mexico–United States border, the city was a market for cattle stolen from ranches in Sonora, Mexico, by a loosely organized band of outlaws known as the Cochise County Cowboys.
+The Earp brothers (Wyatt, Virgil and Morgan) and Doc Holliday had ongoing conflicts with Cowboys Ike and Billy Clanton, Frank and Tom McLaury, and Billy Claiborne.
+The Cowboys repeatedly threatened the Earps, until the conflict escalated into a gunfight on October 26, 1881.
+Although the gunfight is often portrayed as occurring at the O.K.
+Corral, it actually occurred a short distance away, in an empty lot on Fremont Street.

-In the mid-1880s, the silver mines penetrated the water table and the mining companies made significant investments in specialized pumps.
-A fire in 1886 destroyed the Grand Central hoist and the pumping plant, and it was deemed unprofitable to rebuild the costly pumps.
-The city nearly became a ghost town, saved only because it was the Cochise County seat until 1929.
-The city's population dwindled to a low of 646 in 1910, but grew to 1,380 by 2010.
+Beginning in 1880, the silver mines penetrated the water table, requiring the installation of pumps to dewater the mines.
+In 1886, a fire destroyed the pumping station, and it was deemed unprofitable to rebuild the costly pumps.
+The city nearly became a ghost town, saved only by the fact that it was the seat of Cochise County at that time.
+The city's population dwindled from 1,875 in 1890 to a low of 646 in 1910, but grew to 1,380 by 2010.
 Tombstone has frequently been noted on lists of unusual place names.